php-dev-br/laravel-doc-pt-br/scout.md

 Once you have specified the collection driver as your preferred driver, you may start [executing search queries](#searching) against your models.
-Search engine indexing, such as the indexing needed to seed Algolia, Meilisearch, or Typesense indexes, is unnecessary when using the collection engine.
+Search engine indexing, such as the indexing needed to seed Algolia or MeiliSearch indexes, is unnecessary when using the collection engine.

 #### Differences From Database Engine